How Distracted Drivers Cause Accidents

 - During daylight hours across America, approximately 481,000 drivers are using cell phones while driving, the NHTSA reports.

 - Teens were the largest age group reported as distracted at the time of fatal crashes, according to the National Occupant Protection Use Survey .

-- 16 states, the District of Columbia, Puerto Rico, U.S. Virgin Islands and Guam ban drivers from hand-held device use.
+- 16 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and Guam ban drivers from hand-held device use.

 - 38 states and D.C. ban all cell phone use by novice drivers, and 21 states and D.C. prohibit it for school bus drivers.